 Glenwood Springs, Colorado

-The main pool is the size of a football field, giving it bragging rights as one of the largest hot springs pool in the world.
+The main pool is the size of a football field, giving it bragging rights as one of the largest hot springs pools in the world.
 And at the end of the main pool is a diving board, lap lanes, and plenty of room for water aerobics and fitness classes.
-There are also mini water slides for younger kids and a grand fountain splash pad.

-During the summer vacation months, guests can rent a cabana and kids can splash around in the Sopris Splash Zone, a water play area with waterfalls and water slides, including a whitewater river open-air tube ride with twists and turns that mimic a ride down a mountain creek in Colorado.
+During the summer vacation months, guests can rent a cabana and kids can splash around in the Sopris Splash Zone, a water play area with waterfalls and mini waterslides.
+There’s also a whitewater river open-air tube ride with twists and turns that mimics a ride down a mountain creek in Colorado and a grand fountain splash pad for little ones.

 2. The Springs Resort and Spa